-The ADA of 1990 requires that education programs, when viewed in their entirety, be readily accessible to qualified individuals with disabilities.
+The ADA of 1990 and Section 504 of the Rehabilitation Act of 1973 require that education programs, when viewed in their entirety, be readily accessible to qualified individuals with disabilities.
 Parkland College's intent is to foster communications with individuals requesting readily accessible programs, services, and activities and to respond to requests for accommodations or modifications.

-Students who desire to review the ADA regulations should contact the Director of Disability Services.
+Students who desire to review the ADA regulations and receive accommodations or modifications to any part of their academic program should contact Accessibility Services or the Director of Counseling Services to begin the informal and interactive process.